Violence against women: Physical

 Women are more likely to be victimized by someone that they are intimate with, commonly called "intimate partner violence" (IPV).
-Instances of IPV tend not to be reported to police and thus many experts find it hard to estimate the true magnitude of the problem.
-Though this form of violence is often considered as an issue within the context of heterosexual relationships, it also occurs in lesbian relationships, daughter-mother relationships, roommate relationships and other domestic relationships involving two women.
+IPV is often unreported to police and making it difficult to estimate the true magnitude of the problem.
+Though this violence is often considered only an issue within heterosexual relationships, it also occurs in lesbian relationships, daughter-mother relationships, roommate relationships and other domestic relationships involving women.
 Violence against women in lesbian relationships is about as common as violence against women in heterosexual relationships.